GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 ## Summary

-Enhance the solver you wrote for Part 1 to handle `100-to-0-by-1-or-2`.
-Encode the ruleset of Tic-Tac-Toe, and write a hash function and its inverse to allow the solving algorithm you wrote to interface with this new `Game` implementation.
+Bolster the solver you wrote for Part 1 to handle `100-to-0-by-1-or-2`.
+Implement the ruleset of Tic-Tac-Toe, and write a hash function and its inverse to allow the solving algorithm you wrote to interface with this new `Game` implementation.

 ## Game Abstraction